marcelpatrick/Patricks_3rdPersonShooter_Simple/README.md

 ### 5.3.1: ActorDied() function

-In ToonTanksGameMode.h Declare the ActorDied() function.
-Add a Tank variable to check if the dead actor was the tank or the tower.
-Override BeginPlay().
+- In Cow_3rdPersonGameMode.h Declare the ActorDied() function.
+- Add a Player variable to check if the dead actor was the Player or the Enemy.
+- Override BeginPlay().
 ```cpp

 ```

-In ToonTanksGameMode.cpp
+In Cow_3rdPersonGameMode.cpp
-Define ActorDied() function.
-If the actor who died was the tank (and not the tower) call the HandleDestruction() function.
+- Define ActorDied() function.
+If the actor who died was the Player (and not the Enemy) call the HandleDestruction() function.
-Define BeginPlay() and call HandleGameStart() from whithin it Define a HandleGameStart() function to define when the game can start (Timer), when the player can be enabled to move once the game starts and to initialize the ToonTanksPlayerController variable
 ```cpp